nuzhdinlab/CoastalBMIs/README.md

 # CoastalBMIs
-Code to analyze coastal sediment benthic macroinvertebrate community data.
+Code to analyze coastal sediment benthic macroinvertebrate community data is available at CoastalBMIs.R .

+All of the input data used to run the analysis within CoastalBMIs.R is available in the csv files within this repository.